-Judge Kathleen Hamilton of the 359th District Court then assigned E. Tay Bond to the case as Collins’ court appointed attorney.
+Judge Kathleen Hamilton of the 359th District Court then assigned E. Tay Bond to the case as Collins’ court-appointed attorney.
 Bond visited Collins in the San Jacinto County Jail.

 The Cold Case Squad then told Lambright they were delivering his case files.
 When they appeared in the van with over a dozen banker’s boxes, Lambright thought they were also delivering to others.
 Before long, he learned that he was the recipient of almost 53,000 pages of documents related to the investigation.
-Bond received an identical set, and had to make room in his 2,500 square foot office.
+Bond received an identical set and had to make room in his 2,500 square foot office.
 Bond is planning to use another building to begin laying out the documents and reading through them.

 When Lambright heard that Collins was not going to trial in San Jacinto County until 2014, he secured a bench warrant to bring Collins to Montgomery County.

-Collins was to be picked up on October 18 and appear in court October 21.
+Collins was to be picked up on October 18 and appear in court on October 21.
 That date was set for Judge Hamilton to hear arguments from both Lambright and Bond.

 As it now stands, 28-year-old Collins is still under the juvenile courts’ and County Attorney’s jurisdiction, since he was 13 when the crime was committed.
 The first step will be a hearing to move his case to the District Attorney’s Office, where adult felony cases and prosecuted.
-Bond says Lambright does not have a leg to stand on, due to laws in affect at the time of the crime.
+Bond says Lambright does not have a leg to stand on, due to laws in effect at the time of the crime.

 It was learned on Tuesday that the Montgomery County Sheriff’s Office went to San Jacinto County Monday and returned with Collins, placing him in the Montgomery County Jail.